Read the Summary (Reading time: 0.1 minutes)

 “Everyone who believes that Jesus is the Christ is born of God” (1 John 5:1).
 Spiritual regeneration, or new birth, is unique to this covenant because nothing else can radically and completely transform our nature.
 This new birth makes us children of God and allows us to call him our Father (Gal.
 3:26; 1 Cor.
 1:3; 1 John 3:10).

 As in other covenants, our covenant with God makes his resources available to us.
-Jesus explained this when he told his disciples the Holy Spirit “will glorify me because it is from me that he will receive what he will make known to you.
+Jesus told his disciples the Holy Spirit “will glorify me because it is from me that he will receive what he will make known to you.
 All that belongs to the Father is mine.
 That is why I said the Spirit will receive from me what he will make known to you” (John 16:14-15).
-Why would the Holy Spirit reveal Jesus’ possessions to us?
-Because they’re now our possessions.
+Why would Holy Spirit reveal everything to us that belongs to Jesus?
+Because it now also belong to us.
 Jesus the man is in covenant with God the Father and has access to everything that’s his, and now we do, too.

 A covenant partner’s possessions are available to the other.
 However, what we have now is only a small part of our future inheritance.
 In fact, the Apostle Paul wrote that God has “given us the Spirit as a deposit, guaranteeing what is to come” (2 Cor.
 5:5).
 As valuable as it is to have the Holy Spirit within us, he is a first installment of our inheritance.
 The issue here isn’t greed, but understanding the unlimited resources of God’s kingdom.